Table of Contents

 Businesses create value for their customers by adding value to their offerings.
 It is successful if the customer is willing to pay more, allowing the business to charge a higher price than the input costs.

-Conversely, if there is no added value, there is no opportunity for the business to sell at a high price.
+Conversely, if there is no added value, the business has no opportunity to sell at a high price.
 In fact, there is no demand.
 They cannot sell products because consumers are reluctant to buy.

 For such reasons, adding value is vital to business continuity.
 Without it, they cannot make a profit.